deviljin112/rid_blackmarket/README.md

 * If that link doesn't work, Use this: https://discord.gg/akXEgcF

 ### Release History
+* Version 1.1
+    * ADD: Config option for police to use the blackmarket

 * Version 1.0
     * ADD: Refill stock on server restart
     * ADD: Random weapon delivery at specified time